tighten/lambo/readme.md

 - `laravel new $PROJECTNAME`
 - `cd $PROJECTNAME`
 - Initialize a git repo, add all of the files, and make a commit with the text "Initial commit."
-- Replace the `.env` database credentials with the default Mac MYSQL credentials: database of `$PROJECTNAME`, user `root`, and empty password
+- Replace the `.env` database credentials with the default Mac MySQL credentials: database of `$PROJECTNAME`, user `root`, and empty password
 - Open `$PROJECTNAME.dev` in your browser

 ## Requirements